Contents

 Another thing to iron out before concerning yourself with crypto payments is a wallet.
 Depending on how you choose to top up your balance, it might be the first step even before you buy cryptocurrency.
 A crypto wallet is a prerequisite for alternatives to exchanges, such as peer-to-peer markets or fiat-to-crypto purchase points.

-If you are choosing a cryptocurrency wallet app specifically to make purchases, a few features that can become handy are QR code scanning, replace-by-fee (RBF), and customization of transaction fees.
+If you are choosing a cryptocurrency wallet app specifically to make purchases, a few features that can become handy are QR code scanning, replace-by-fee (RBF), and adjustment for transaction fees.
 Ideally, it should support most major blockchain networks and conversion between them.

 If you need help setting up a crypto wallet app, check out our guide to crypto wallets!
 For a step-by-step guide on buying Bitcoin on ChangeHero, see the article about our fiat-to-crypto partner FinchPay.
 And while you’re at it, you can read up on how BTC transactions work because you might need this knowledge to understand Bitcoin payments.